What is the Vestibular System?

 What to expect from your first visit for Vestibular Rehabilitation?

-In clinic, Jennifer Harvey, a Registered Physiotherapist who has specialized training in Vestibular Rehabilitation and Concussion Management, will perform an initial assessment to understand the nature of your vestibular disorder.
-This will include a detailed subjective history, specific visual and vestibular tests, motion sensitivity testing, balance and walking tests and test to determine the presence BPPV.
-From this evaluation a specific and individual exercise program will be created which may include balance retraining exercises, visual exercises, habituation exercises and gaze stability exercises.
+In the clinic, Jennifer Harvey, a Registered Physiotherapist who has specialized training in Vestibular Rehabilitation and Concussion Management, will perform an initial assessment to understand the nature of your vestibular disorder.
+This will include a detailed subjective history, specific visual and vestibular tests, motion sensitivity testing, balance and walking tests and test to determine the presence of BPPV.
+From this evaluation, a specific and individual exercise program will be created which may include balance retraining exercises, visual exercises, habituation exercises and gaze stability exercises.
 If BPPV is detected, repositioning manoeuvres can be performed during the initial visit.

 Please wear comfortable clothes that you can easily move in and bring any medical imaging or reports that you may be relevant.

 It is typical that many of these tests could aggravate your symptoms and you may not wish to drive after this assessment.